RENCI-NRIG/x-cite/theme2/SF100/linux-commandline-scripting.md

 - [Shell Tools and Scripting][missing] module of MIT "The Missing Semester of Your CS Education" class.
 - [The Linux Command Line, A Complete Introduction][tlcl] by William
-E. Shotts, Jr.
+  E. Shotts, Jr.  The book is freely available under a Creative Commons license, and contains a good discussion about shell scripting.
 - [The Unix Programming Environment][tupe] by Brian W. Kernighan and Rob Pike.
+This book is an old classic, and still useful.
+Since Linux is considered a descendant of Unix, this book will help place things in a historical context.

 [missing]: https://missing.csail.mit.edu/2020/shell-tools/
 [tlcl]: http://linuxcommand.org/tlcl.php